 While dog begging is an undesirable dog behavior, it can also be unsafe for your dog.
 There are a host of dangerous foods for dogs on our dinner tables during the holiday season.
 To keep our pets as safe as possible, it is always best to let them stick to their dog-approved foods and to avoid feeding them table scraps.
 Emergency veterinary clinics are always inundated with cases where a dog has gotten a hold of foods toxic to dogs—and those vet visits do not come cheap—so it is always best to err on the side of caution and let your pup stick to their doggie kibbles.

-If you really want to include your dog in holiday feasts, you can always get your dog one of Merrick’s fun holiday-themed cans of dog food, like the Venison Holiday Stew or the Christmas Day Dinner, which are both dog-friendly and sure to please.
+If you really want to include your dog in holiday feasts, you can always get your dog one of Merrick’s fun holiday-themed cans of dog food, like the Venison Holiday Stew or the Thanksgiving Day Dinner, which are both dog-friendly and sure to please.

 Kendall Curley, Pet Central Editorial Assistant

 As a former Connecticut resident, Kendall is coming to terms with the lack of seasons in Florida by gaining an appreciation for all the activities that the Florida climate allows year-round.
 When she is not hard at work at Chewy, she can be found going on adventures with her dog, Pip, or going horseback riding with her friends.
 She is an avid fosterer of dogs and spends an inordinate amount of time picking dog hair off of her clothes and belongings.